gravetii/diztl/README.md

 Once the requesting `Node` decides on the file it wants to download from the target peer, communication happens solely between the two peers without any intervention from the `Tracker`.

 When the `Node` first starts up, it indexes all the files to be shared in the default share folder located under `<user_root>/Documents/diztl/share`.
 By default, downloaded files are located under `/output` directory of the shared folder.
+It then connects to the `Tracker` and registers itself after which it can participate in the network and communicate with other nodes.

 ## Running diztl